richelbilderbeek/ProjectRichelBilderbeek/README.md

 ## Where to start

+End-users can choose to checkout the stable 'master' branch or the bleeding edge 'develop' branch.
+Developers are best of forking from the 'develop' branch (see also 'Git policy')

 The main .pro files are
 * /Projects/ProjectRichelBilderbeek/ProjectRichelBilderbeekDesktop.pro: contains the bundled (Qt) desktop applications
 * /Projects/ProjectRichelBilderbeek/ProjectRichelBilderbeekWebsite.pro: contains the bundled (Wt) web applications